paazmaya/salo.kobujutsu.fi/README.md

 The site is configured to only allow secured connections (via `https`) and the certificates for it are provided for free by [Let's Encrypt](https://letsencrypt.org/).

+## Logo

+The logo for the martial art club is ["Oak Leaf" by Kakha Kakhadzen](https://dribbble.com/shots/3678848-Oak-Leaf).

 ## Cross browser supported styling

 CSS should be passed through [online Autoprefixer at `autoprefixer.github.io`](https://autoprefixer.github.io/).